- We believe our communities are safer and stronger when everyone can communicate – and it begins with language.

 Intercambio students have come from over 40 different countries!
 The majority of our students are Spanish speakers from Mexico.

 Yes.
 Students are charged a low cost fee to register and purchase the course book.
 We believe that students who have a financial stake in their classes take them more seriously.
 Students who cannot pay are required to request a scholarship and volunteer 2 hours per class anywhere in the local community.

 - Fill out the Volunteer Form on our website.

-- Attend one of our 2-hour volunteer orientation sessions (offered twice a month).
+- Attend one of our 1-hour volunteer orientation sessions (offered twice a month).
 We’ll send you the upcoming dates after receiving your online form.
+The dates are also on our events calendar.
+We do request an RSVP if you’d like to attend.

 - We’ll place you in the volunteer position of your choice (based on availability) after you complete the orientation and training.

 We hold orientation sessions twice a month in Boulder or Longmont.
 Fill out the volunteer form online and we will contact you with information on the date, time and location of the next orientation options.
-After the orientation, you will be invited to attend a monthly training workshop.
+Or, visit our events calendar to see upcoming dates (please note that we do request an RSVP if you plan to attend).
+After the orientation, you will be invited to attend a three-session training workshop offered six times a year.
 There is a $25 suggested fee for the training, which covers background checks, food at the workshop and teaching materials.